Trump Inauguration Sting Operation: Conservative Group Caught Trying To Pay Liberals To Riot

-A counter-sting operation by a progressive group caught James O’Keefe’s conservative organization, Project Veritas, attempting to pay liberals to wreck havoc during Trump’s inauguration.
+A counter-sting operation by a progressive group caught James O’Keefe’s conservative organization, Project Veritas, attempting to pay liberals to wreak havoc during Trump’s inauguration.
 However, as Ryan Grim at The Huffington Post succinctly stated, in this latest sting operation, the stinger got stung.

-O’Keefe’s ill-fated attempt to use cash to lure progressive groups into disrupting Trump’s inauguration saw Project Veristas’ Allison Maass caught red-handed once again.
+O’Keefe’s ill-fated attempt to use cash to lure progressive groups into disrupting Trump’s inauguration saw Project Veritas’ Allison Maass caught red-handed once again.
 Maass was also recently caught trying to infiltrate Russ Feingold’s senate campaign by lying about her background as a Democratic activist.
 However, according to The Huffington Post, that sting operation also quickly unraveled, thanks in part to Maass’ supposedly conservative hairstyle and gas-guzzling transportation.

 “The Feingold sting apparently fell apart thanks to profiling on the part of the campaign.
 The would-be infiltrator was blonde and drove a big white pickup truck, which staff said was part of the tipoff.”